Next tour: Fri 15 December 2017.

 Since reopening the good folk who run the Library have allowed us to host monthly talks on aspects of Manchester history (see the Library’s Archives+ website).
 They have also sent a number of groups (U3A, Probus etc) our way to conduct private tours of the newly-revamped buildings, and we have also decided to run public tours.

 We will show you around this Romanesque revival masterpiece updated for the 21st century while revealing the surprising history of the various incarnations of this library (the first such library in Manchester was opened by Charles Dickens in 1852), outline the best stories of this building, show off fascinating pictures of the earlier Manchester libraries and explain who all the famous folk are on the top floor.
-When we’re finished we’ll even let you play with the funky hands-on gadgets on the ground floor.
+At the end we’ll even let you play with the funky hands-on gadgets on the ground floor, but not till we’ve perused some extraordinary first editions and rarities – Shakespeare 1st Folio, Newton’s Principia Mathematica – that the good folk at the Library will extract for us.